Saint-Jean-Cap-Ferrat: Local cuisine

 With its coastal location, cuisine in Saint-Jean-Cap-Ferrat is based around seafood.
 Dishes include escalope de mérou au citron, which is sea bass steaks in lime; salmon tournedos with truffles; cod and vegetables in garlic sauce; and skate with capers.
 Meat dishes include estouffade de sanglier (wild boar) and fillet de beef rossini cooked with foie gras.

 Economy

 One of Saint-Jean-Cap-Ferrat's main sources of income is tourism.
-The main attractions of Saint-Jean-Cap-Ferrat are its pleasant climate, history and its circuit of yachts, which attract thousands of tourists every year.
-Saint-Jean-Cap-Ferrat also has a small port of fish.
+The main attractions of Saint-Jean-Cap-Ferrat are its pleasant climate, its history, and its yacht harbor, which attract thousands of tourists every year.
+Saint-Jean-Cap-Ferrat also has a small fishing port.

 Another Saint-Jean-Cap-Ferrat's source of income is the hotel industry and the real estate sector, which is dynamic in the region.
 In 2012 Cap Ferrat was named as the second most expensive residential location in the world, after Monaco.